 The EarthRoamer needs a robust electrical system because everything, except for the diesel furnace and diesel water heater, runs on it.
 There are no propane appliances in the EarthRoamer.
-The rig has three, high amperage AC devices—the microwave convection oven, the roof-top air conditioner, and 1,500 watt induction cooktop.
-All three require a lot of juice to operate, but don’t think about running a generator, the EarthRoamer doesn’t have one of those either—that’s what the 3,000 watt inverter is for.
-It does, however, have two 180-amp alternators, which are directly wired to the camper’s electrical system, that can be run in a pinch if the weather gets bad and the solar power system can’t quite keep up with the demand.
+The rig has three, high amperage AC devices—the microwave convection oven, the roof-top air conditioner, and the 1,500 watt induction cooktop.
+All three require a lot of juice to operate, but don’t think about running a generator, the EarthRoamer doesn’t have one of those either (that’s what the 3,000 watt inverter is for).
+Under the hood, however, the EarthRoamer does have two 180-amp alternators, which are wired directly into the camper’s electrical system (these can be run in a pinch if the weather gets bad and the solar power system can’t quite keep up with the demand).

 It’s pretty evident that the EarthRoamer’s electrical system is pretty capable, but a good electrical system is built on more than just big numbers.
 The system is well designed and the components within it are well matched.
 “What sets our electrical system apart is having a cohesive system,” Tatro explains.
 “You can’t just add solar panels to a traditional RV and expect it to work well.
 You have to select all of your components very carefully and pick low amperage devices and make sure all of your wiring is sized appropriately.
 If you have solar, but you have a fridge that isn’t very efficient, the whole system isn’t going to work well.
 It’s all about stepping back and looking back at the design of the system to make sure it will do what it’s designed to do.”